10yard/dkafe/readme.md

 If you're not up for the challenge then it is possible to adjust things and have all machines unlocked and set to free play.
 Pauline will love it when you beat all the machines though.

-The frontend can be easily configured to launch other emulators and roms.
+The frontend can be configured to launch other emulators and roms.

 > There will be folks who want to have 10,000 games on their arcade machines.
 This frontend is not for them.
 It was made for simplicity and to showcase a small selection of games and encourage them to be played.